amcdavid/RA-BCell-Response/README.md

 If you aren't running R, you can browse under
 `RSEM Tables/` to find the pre- and post- deduplicated TPM and count tables.

+## SRA

+If want the .fastq, browse to [the SRA project page](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA487301).